jwmarb/anirec/README.md

 ## Local

+> Note: For grading and easy setup, the .env files are already provided for you

 Run two terminals, one for the frontend and one for the backend.
 You will also need to run MongoDB locally.
 Fortunately, a docker compose file is provided for you.
 If you need to run this, then you will need 3 terminals total.

 1. First terminal, starting from root directory: